Colorado motorcyclist who struck moose plans to eat it

-PARK COUNTY, Colo.
-(KDVR) — Adam Lamb was riding his motorcycle near Guanella Pass in central Colorado when he struck a moose.
+Adam Lamb was riding his motorcycle near Guanella Pass in central Colorado when he struck a moose, KTLA sister station KDVR reports.

 “Between her lower rib cage and her hind legs,” Lamb said of the crash that happened last Saturday.
 “I ended up ejecting from the motorcycle over her.”